zionmills/bus-booking/TIMEOUT_SYSTEM.md

 ## Configuration

-The timeout system can be easily configured by modifying these constants in `QueueManager`:
+The timeout system can be easily configured by modifying these settings:
-- `BOOKING_TIMEOUT_MS`: Timeout duration in milliseconds (default: 300,000ms = 5 minutes)
+- **Timeout Duration**: 5 minutes (300 seconds) - set in the `queue_cron_job()` function
-- `BOOKING_ZONE_SIZE`: Number of positions in the booking zone (default: 20)
+- **Booking Zone Size**: 20 positions - set in the database functions
-- Check interval: Currently set to 10 seconds (can be adjusted in `startTimeoutMonitoring`)
+- **Check Frequency**: Every minute - configured in Supabase cron job settings
+- **Client Refresh**: Every 5 seconds - set in the queue page component

 ## Monitoring and Logging

-The system logs timeout activities:
+The system provides comprehensive monitoring:
-- Console logs when users are removed due to timeout
-- Error logging for any issues during timeout processing
+- **Database Logs**: Function execution results and error handling
+- **Cron Job History**: Execution history and performance metrics
-- Real-time updates in the UI
+- **Real-time Updates**: Live countdown timers in the UI
+- **Error Handling**: Graceful fallback to client-side calculations if needed

 ## Future Enhancements